Short-term business loans

 A short-term business loan is used when a business needs fast approval on a loan and can demonstrate an ability to pay it back quickly.
 They are often used by small businesses to cover sudden expenses or to capitalise on a limited-time business opportunity.

-There are a few different types of short-term business loan available in Australia:
+There are a few different types of short-term finance available in Australia:

 In some cases — such as renting or purchasing assets for long-term business use — you may want to consider applying for equipment finance.

-The best short-term business loan for your business will depend on the type of business you operate, the stability of your business revenue, and what you plan to use the funds for.
+The best short-term finance for your business will depend on the type of business you operate, the stability of your business revenue, and what you plan to use the funds for.

 Where can I apply?